baeroe/rifflicker/README.md

 Be sure that you have nodejs and npm installed!

-To build and run the app locally download the repository and runt he following commands in the project folder:
+To build and run the app locally download the repository and run the following commands in the project folder:

     npm install
     npm run start